apollographql/apollo-client-nextjs/RFC.md

   Note over BA: ⚠️ rehydration mismatch, data changed in the meantime
 ```
 In our "we can only move data over from the server when the suspense boundary resolves" scenario, that would look like this.
-Note that here we do not only get a hydration mismatch, but we even have a "response from the past" overwrite "data from the future" in the cache.
+Note that here we will likely not get a hydration mismatch, but the stale data from the server now overwrites the updated cache.

 ```mermaid
 sequenceDiagram